Select your climate zone What is my climate zone?

 P P P P P P P P P

-(Best months for planting Shallots in New Zealand - cool/mountain regions)
+(Best months for growing Shallots in New Zealand - cool/mountain regions)

 Shallots are grown from small bulbs kept from the main plant.
 Once they are established, you can keep your supply going indefinitely by saving a few bulblets each year.